C4ptainCrunch/thesis/source/index.rst

   For instance, the root :math:`x^{0}` of the game tree (the initial state) belongs to :math:`V_{0}`, meaning South is to play in the initial state (see :numref:`fig:initial_board`).
 The root :math:`x^{0}` has six children corresponding to the six possible states resulting from  South's move.
 Each of these children belongs to :math:`V_{1}`, meaning North is to play in these six states.
 Each of these six states at depth 1  in turn has six children corresponding to the six possible states resulting from North's move.
 We thus have 36 states at depth 2 and they all belong to :math:`V_{0}`, and so on.

-A *perfect information* game is such that that every player who is to take an action knows the current state of the game, meaning that he knows all the actions in the game that led to the current point in the play.
+A *perfect information* game is such that that every player who is to take an action knows the current state of the game, meaning that they know all the actions in the game that led to the current point in the play.
 This is not the case if, for instance, the players have cards and hide them as in poker.

 .. proof:application::

   It is easy to see that Awale is a perfect information game.

 Let us define a mapping :math:`A` associating to each node `x` of a game tree the set :math:`A(x)` of its children.
 A *strategy* for player :math:`i` is a function :math:`s_{i}` mapping each node :math:`x \in V_{i}` to an element in :math:`A(x)`.
-In other words, a strategy for player :math:`i` tells us what player :math:`i` is going to play at each node of the tree where he is to play.
+In other words, a strategy for player :math:`i` tells us what player :math:`i` is going to play at each node of the tree where they are to play.
 The set of all possible strategies for player :math:`i` is denoted by :math:`S_{i}`.
 A *strategy vector* is a pair of strategies :math:`s = (s_{0}, s_{1} )`, one for each player.
 Notice that a strategy vector completely specifies a path in the game tree down to a leaf.
 A strategy vector :math:`s` therefore identifies a single outcome and :math:`u(s)` can be used to denote that outcome.

 .. proof:application::